This is the procedure you must follow to put a rebuilt vehicle back on the road.

 In such a case, a surcharge is added to the registration fee equal to 1% of the portion of the vehicle's value over $40,000.

 A passenger vehicle, motor home or commercial vehicle is considered to be a large-cylinder capacity vehicle if:

 No surcharge is added to the registration fee for the following large-cylinder capacity vehicles:

 You must have a civil liability insurance policy contracted from a private insurer providing minimum coverage of $50,000.

 If you are not insured and you are pulled over by the police or involved in a traffic accident that causes more than $500 in damage to the property of another party:

-Even if the rebuilt vehicle is already in use on the road, a police officer or a carrier enforcement officer may require you to correct certain irregularities in the vehicle.
-If the irregularities are not corrected within the stipulated deadline, the vehicle will be prohibited from road use.
+Even if the rebuilt vehicle is already in use on the road, a police officer or a carrier enforcement officer may require you to correct any irregularities.
+If the irregularities are not corrected by the stipulated deadline, the vehicle will be prohibited from road use.